rjg98/face_recog/README.md

-# To download dataset I have used used the link below
+# To download dataset you can use the link below
 https://drive.google.com/open?id=1TvhetjBPy2_Bogkf-NZPHqaepZM5lWaB